 4. Make a plan

-The three main components: How, when, and how many.
+The three main planning components for how to ask for donations: How, when, and how many.

 One of the biggest pitfalls to fundraising, Goodwin says, is making it “too big that people can’t see success.”
 Make lists manageable — like 10 phone calls per person, not 50.